Straight-six engine: Europe

-Volvo began production of straight-six engines with the 1929-1958 Penta DB flathead petrol engines.
+Volvo began production of straight-six engines with the 1929–1958 Penta DB flathead petrol engines.
 The company resumed production in 1969 with the Volvo B30 overhead valve petrol engine, followed by the straight-six versions of the Volvo Modular Engine introduced in 1995 and then the Volvo SI6 engine introduced in 2006.
-Several models (such as the 1998-2006 Volvo S80) used the uncommon design of a transversely-mounted straight-six engine.
+Several models (such as the 1998–2006 Volvo S80) used the uncommon design of a transversely-mounted straight-six engine.
 Production of Volvo straight-six engines ceased in 2015.

 BMW's first product was the 1917 BMW IIIa straight-six aircraft engine.
-The company began production of automotive straight-six engines in 1933 with the BMW M78 petrol engine, a 1.2 litre overhead valve design which evolved over the years into the BMW M337 (produced until 1958).
-Production of straight-six engines resumed in 1968 with the BMW M30 single overhead camshaft engine, which was produced for 27 years and used in various models.
-The 1978-1989 BMW M88 engine was a double overhead camshaft design which was introduced in the BMW M1 mid-engine sport car.
-BMW's introduction of turbocharged straight-six engines (aside from the low-volume variants of the M30 engine in the 1980s) was the 2006 BMW N54 and production of naturally aspirated engines ceased in 2015.
+The company began production of automotive straight-six engines in 1933 with the BMW M78 petrol engine, a 1.2 L overhead valve design that evolved over the years into the BMW M337 (produced until 1958).
+Production of straight-six engines resumed in 1968 with the BMW M30 single overhead camshaft engine, built for 27 years and used in various models.
+The 1978–1989 BMW M88 engine was a double overhead camshaft design that was introduced in the BMW M1 mid-engine sport car.
+BMW's introduction of turbocharged straight-six engines (aside from the low-volume variants of the M30 engine in the 1980s) was in 2006 BMW N54 and the production of naturally aspirated engines ceased in 2015.
 As of 2022, the BMW B58 turbocharged straight-six engine remains in production, along with its higher performance BMW S58 variants.

 United Kingdom

-Rolls-Royce's first straight-six engine was a 6.0 litre IOE petrol engine which was used in the 1905 Rolls-Royce 30 hp luxury car.
-This car was replaced by the 1906-1926 Rolls-Royce Silver Ghost, which switched to a flathead (side-valve) design for its straight-six engine.
+Rolls-Royce's first straight-six engine was a 6.0 L IOE petrol engine, which was used in the 1905 Rolls-Royce 30 hp luxury car.
+This car was replaced by the 1906–1926 Rolls-Royce Silver Ghost, which switched to a flathead (side-valve) design for its straight-six engine.